-If the oil colour is Then You must clean the existing piping, or install new piping.
+If the oil colour is Then Identical to or darker than the circled colour on the reference card You must clean the existing piping, or install new piping.
 Lighter than the circled colour on the reference card You can reuse the piping without cleaning.